 Given the sheer number of emails being sent on a daily basis, we often feel like we're simply another face in the crowd.
 But if you use an appropriate sign-off, you're letting the email recipient know that you value them and appreciate their time.

 This will inherently boost their satisfaction with the conversation and lead to a positive response or reaction.
 After all, most people only remember how you've made them feel, rather than what you've said.
-Even if they don't remember the particulars of the conversation itself, they'll certainly recall the sentiment behind your thoughtfully composed, professional email.
+Even if they don't remember the particulars of the conversation itself, they'll certainly recall the sentiment behind your properly formatted professional email.

 Many of the best email sign-off practices include links to your social media profiles, websites, or blogs.
 You become instantly reachable with a simple click of a button - something that can be incredibly useful when you're trying to build meaningful relationships with clients or partners.